 It takes courage and obsession to unlevel the playing field.NIKE

 That’s not to say companies should throw caution to the wind and launch an onslaught of ultra-risky ideas.
 Nike obviously knew what they were doing and probably even ran some preliminary tests to gauge the response their campaign might have.
 And for every Nike hit story there are surely plenty of misses.
 The point is that marketers should take risk a little more often.
 Because as we know, zero risks leaves you without reward.

-One of the beautiful things about working in a digital medium is that you can optimize and course-correct fairly quickly.
+On the other hand, one of the beautiful things about digital marketing, is that you can optimize and course-correct fairly quickly.
 It’s less about getting it right the first time and more about continuous evolution.
 With real-time data, analytics, and user feedback, we know what’s working and what needs to be improved.
 Online ads aren’t getting clicks?
 Try a new headline or call to action.
 E-commerce website isn’t converting?
 Take a fresh look at the user’s buying experience.
 Digital paves the way for more risk.